mbarrientos1129/hw9-readme-generator/newReadMe.md

 undefined

 ##Contributing
-Use this application with the command line in the terminal and answer the prompt accordingly.
+This application is accessable using the command line in VS Code.
+Then answer the prompts accordingly.

 ##Tests
-Clone this Clone this repo and run tests as needed!
+View my screen recording to see how the application works.
+If you would like to experiance this yourself, just clone this repo!

 ##Questions
-If there are any questions please feel free to email me (michael.barrientos1129@gmail.com).
+If there are any please feel free to email me!
+Email: michael.barrientos1129@gmail.com.
+GitHub: https://github.com/mbarrientos1129 .